nezchaudhary/finance-ios/README.md

 ### Files and Structure

-- The entry point javascript file is [App.js](https://github.com/nehacp/finance-ui/blob/master/src/index.js) in the 'src' folder.
+- The entry point javascript file is [App.js](https://github.com/nehacp/finance-ios/blob/master/App.js) in the 'src' folder.
-- All of the components are under [src/components](https://github.com/nehacp/finance-ui/blob/master/src/components).
+- All of the components are under [ios/components](https://github.com/nehacp/finance-ios/tree/master/ios/components).
-- The CSS files for each component are in the same folder as the component.
-- The algorithm to calculate the change needed in the portfolio is [here](https://github.com/nehacp/finance-ui/blob/master/src/calculate-portfolio-shift/index.js).
+- The algorithm to calculate the change needed in the portfolio is [here](https://github.com/nehacp/finance-ios/blob/master/ios/calculate-portfolio-shift/index.js).
-- The test suite is in the [__tests__](https://github.com/nehacp/finance-ui/blob/master/src/__tests__) folder in 'src'.
-It has a limited number of tests.